Group Chief Executive

 Trying to make a difference has seen the company invest over £10m in community projects and help nearly 10,000 people improve their life chances - something that led to Willmott Dixon winning a Queen's Award for Enterprise for Promoting Opportunity in 2018.

 Initiatives include Ready for the Gate, working with offenders at HM Prison Elmley (we opened a new dry lining academy there) and our Building Lives Academies - a ‘pop up’ academy concept that can move from site to site as projects complete.
-We plan to migrate these across the country.

 Rick firmly believes that our supply chain partners should be paid promptly.
 We were the best performing major contractor in BuildUK's first ever list of payment times, compiled from data submitted under the Duty to Report on Payment Practices and Performance.
 It showed our average supply chain payment time was 33 days.